Headed to Copenhagen for the First Time?

 And before you go to Copenhagen, make sure to get yourself one of these!
 You’ll need at least one on your trip!

-Now….over to Wendy, who is sharing her itinerary from her first-time trip to Copenhagen!
+Now….over to Wendy, who is sharing a perfect Copenhagen itinerary!

 Copenhagen Itinerary for First-Timers

 Copenhagen had been on my bucketlist for ages, so I was happy it was finally happening.

 On Friday morning we took the 7 o’clock flight from Eindhoven with Transavia.
 The flight to Copenhagen takes just one hour so we have an entire day to spend there.
 Perfect!